linyiru/octopress-authorbox/README.md

 # TODO

-* More easier setting of this plugin
+* More easier setting of this plugin(maybe it would be a install script & git submodule as a octopress plugin)
 * **More posts of this author** link and its generator

 # Author